SeriousOldMan/Simulator-Controller/README.md

 33. [Section feedback of the Driving Coach](https://youtu.be/jexBxAjmU1s) - This short video demonstrates a new feature of the Drivng Coach.
 If this is enabled, you will get immediate feedback for your driving performance in the last section of the track.

+34. [Telemetry System Revisited](https://youtu.be/pPPSqs5Bdrk) - This video provides you with updated information about the telemetry system of Simulator Controller, since many functions have been added recently.

 This list will be extended from time to time to cover new functionalities.

 ### Discord Community